Dlurak/dloolBackend/README.md

 ## Thanks

-I want to thank [the contributors of this repo](https://github.com/dmfilipenko/timezones.json/blob/master/timezones.json).
+I want to thank [the contributors of that repo](https://github.com/dmfilipenko/timezones.json/blob/master/timezones.json).